opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_Amazon_Rerank_model_on_Amazon_Bedrock.md

 ```

 Explanation of the response:
-1. The response contains two `similarity` outputs.
+1. The response contains four `similarity` outputs.
 For each `similarity` output, the `data` array contains a relevance score of each document against the query.
 2. The `similarity` outputs are provided in the order of the input documents; the first similarity result pertains to the first document.

 ## 2. Reranking pipeline